deep-matter/End-to-End-integration-Model/README.md

          the data was nosiy and we used Per-Processing technique to enhance data such super Resolution (Autoencoder) , Oversampling (DCGAN) , Histogram Equilazation
       3. built model :
-         we explored different models architecture such RESNET and MobileNEt from Tensoflow **Per-Trained** models and we funed tune the parameters we reach out wiht out final model to ***96.58% AUC*** and it was based CNN and Smoothing is technic Regulazition to vectorize labels , and all the training process was implemented on Colab Google Platfrom that Provide GPH
+         we explored different models architecture such RESNET and MobileNEt from Tensoflow **Per-Trained** models and we funed tune the parameters we reach out wiht out final model to ***96.58% AUC*** and it was based CNN and Smoothing is technic Regulazition to vectorize labels , and all the training process was implemented on Colab Google Platfrom that Provide GPU
+* **Segmentation** :
+    1. Problem Description:
+      after we built the Classifier and test on different sample some problems we faced are :
+      - similar features between Classes which make the model not able to predict each class good ,
+      - **Map vessel blood** of eyes have low pixles range and hard to make model focus on **the region of interest**. in this stage we used ***UNET MODEL***  to Re-Create a new database which only have the Map Vessel Boold ,
+    2. collecing data